scipp/scipp/docs/index.rst

 We use GitHub's `discussions <https://github.com/scipp/scipp/discussions>`_ forum for questions that are not answered by these documentation pages.
-This space can be used to both search through problems already met/solved in the community, and open new discussions if none of the existing ones provide a satisfactory answer.
+This space can be used to both search through problems already met/solved in the community and open new discussions if none of the existing ones provide a satisfactory answer.

 Documentation